nicoleman0/security.github.io/README.md

 Welcome to my cybersecurity portfolio repository.
 This repository contains the source code for my personal website, hosted on GitHub Pages, where I showcase my cybersecurity projects and skills.

 ## Website
-You can visit my portfolio at: [nicoleman0/security-portfolio.github.io](https://nicoleman0.github.io/security-portfolio.github.io/)
+You can visit my portfolio [here](https://nicoleman0.github.io/security.github.io/).

 ## Technical Skills Used
 - HTML, CSS, Markdown